aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 mergesort(A, 0, len(A) - 1)
 ```
-The `merge` part consists in taking two sorted contiguous chunks as input and produce a single sorted chunk as output.
+The `merge` part consists in sorting two sorted contiguous chunks of arrays.

 ### Implementation optimizations